ansh-099/Rates/README.md

 # Food
-React Native application For Food vs Rates Search
+React Native application used to search and watch efficient prices for different restaurants using yelp.com API

 ### Search for Pasta:
 </br>